BrunaLab/LAS6292_DataManagement/content/post/class-sessions/09_class.md

 ### Assignment: Data Sheet UX

-Now lets implement some of the things we've learned.
-1. Conduct a Process Audit of your personal data collection sheet.
-(If you do not have one of your own, you can do the assignment with the "Line Transect Sheet” used in class)
+1. Conduct a Process Audit of your personal data collection sheet (If you do not have one of your own, you can do the assignment with the "Line Transect Sheet” used in class)
-2. Redo your paper data sheet based on your process audit
+2. Redesign your paper data sheet based on your process audit
 3. Create an electronic version of the data sheet using Google Forms
-4. When done, submit the following via canvas:
+4. When done, submit the following via Canvas:

     * the original form
     * the revised form